mac-can/PCBUSB-Wrapper/Deployment.md

 7. Try out the utilities with different options.
   - _**There should be no crash, hangup, or any other error.**_
   - _If there is an error then fix it or create an issue in the repo._
-8. Build and try out the examples (repair them when necessary);
+8. Build and try out the examples (fix them if necessary);
   - `$(PROJROOT)/Examples/C++`
   - `$(PROJROOT)/Examples/Python`